Well-being activities to practice during confinement.

 5. Optimize your time through learning

 Finally, what could be more logical than using this time to learn new practices?
 Sew, knit, paint or even practice a new language.
-Duolingo is an easy-to-use, totally free app that provides daily lessons in 35 different languages.
+Duolingo is an easy-to-use, completely free app that provides daily lessons in 35 different languages.
 Can you choose a standard like English, Spanish, or Italian?

 Learning to garden can also be an unusual way to pass the time.
 Just because you have to stay indoors doesn't mean you can't start your spring gardening.
 Bring the outdoors in by growing seeds or planting a container garden.